-More than 28 million people in the United States suffer from some degree of hearing loss.
+More than 28 million people in the United States suffer from some degree of hearing loss and other hearing disorders.
 There are numerous factors that can contribute to hearing impairment, from a single traumatic event to chronic or progressive medical conditions.

 NYOG’s Hearing & Balance Center provides specialized care for the evaluation, prevention and treatment of hearing loss and related conditions.